eliasrhoden/eliasrhoden.github.io/_posts/2021-10-30-F1 Fantasy optimization.md

 ## Example
 To showcase how to use the Google OR-tools, I've written a short example, where I optimize the selection of two drivers from a list of 5.

+Note how I don't need to formulate the problem on the standard form, but I only need to add the constraints and OR-tools will reformulate the problem on the required form by the solver for me.

 ```python
 from ortools.linear_solver import pywraplp